 Apply online with CLEAR*Online - http://nwjustice.org/get-legal-help

 CLEAR is Washington's toll-free, centralized intake, advice and referral service for low-income people seeking free legal assistance with civil legal problems.

 Outside King County: Call 1-888-201-1014 weekdays from 9:10 a.m. until 12:25 p.m.
 CLEAR works with a language line to provide callers free interpreters as needed.
 If you are deaf or hard of hearing, call 1-888-201-1014 using your preferred TTY or Video relay service.

 King County: Call 211 for information and referral to an appropriate legal services provider Monday through Friday from 8:00 am – 6:00 pm.
 You may also call (206) 461-3200, or the toll-free number, 1-877-211-WASH (9274).
 211 works with a language line to provide callers free interpreters as needed.
 Deaf and hearing-impaired callers can call 1-800-833-6384 or 711 to get a free relay operator.
 They will then connect you with 211.
 You can also get information on legal service providers in King County through 211's website at www.resourcehouse.com/win211/.

 Persons 60 and Over: Persons 60 or over may call CLEAR*Sr at 1-888-387-7111, regardless of income.

-This information is current as of the date of its printing, August 2012.
+This information is current as of March 2014.

 (Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial purposes only.)